 132-25 14th Avenue between 132nd Street and 133rd Place

 Whenever we write about this chain of indoor bounce gyms we rave.
 And why not?
 BounceU offers tons of fun for kids and grown-ups, with two rooms filled with inflatable toys and games.
 Three different party packages are available and the prices are less expensive than the Brooklyn location.
-Food, cake and goodie bags are available, depending on which package you choose.
+Food, cake and goodie bags are available, depending on package choice.
 Bonus: Since it's located in the Whitepoint Center, parking is easy.

 LIC Kids – Long Island City

 A neighborhood favorite, this gym facility is great and has a long trampoline that kids go crazy for.
 There is a separate room with a table for food and cake and two party packages, are available.
 My daughter just went to a party here and it was fabulous!
 She can't stop talking about it.

 My daughter loves this beautiful new art studio, which offers drop-in sessions and party packages for children ages 4 and up.
 Choose from a variety of artist-led projects, from simple activities like paint-your-own pottery or button collage on canvas.
 All packages include a special gift for the birthday child and personalized decorations.
 Parents provide the food and cake.
 Fired pottery projects are available for pick up 10 days after the party.

 96-09 Metropolitan Avenue between 69th Avenue and Selfridge Street

 Kids can choose from a wide selection of ready-to-paint plaster crafts, from figurines to toys to tableware.
 All party packages include one craft per kid; paper goods, pizza and juice, disco ball/laser effects, games with prizes and a gift for the birthday child can all be added on.
 There are plenty of other add-ons like character appearances and piñatas.
 Book your party on a weekday after school to save money.